pisethx/pisethx.com/README.md

 1. **Enable GitHub Pages**:
    - Go to your repository settings on GitHub
    - Navigate to "Pages" in the sidebar
-   - Under "Source", select "Deploy from a branch"
+   - Under "Source", select "GitHub Actions"
-   - Choose the `gh-pages` branch and `/ (root)` folder
-   - Click "Save"
+   - This will allow GitHub Actions to deploy directly to Pages

 2. **Enable GitHub Actions**:
    - Go to your repository settings